Generic identification of binary-valued hidden Markov processes: Introduction

 Hidden Markov processes (HMPs) have gained widespread interest in statistics, predominantly due to their striking successes in applications.
 Central theoretical concerns have revolved around the fundamental problems of {\em identifiability}\/ and {\em complete identification}.
 Here and in the following, stochastic processes $(X_t)$ take values in a finite set ({\em alphabet}\/) $\S$ where {\em binary-valued} refers to the case $|\S|=2$.

-\begin{Pro}[Complete Identification] Decide whether a stochastic process $(X_t)$ is a hidden Markov process and if yes, infer its parameters. \end{Pro}
+\begin{Pro}[Complete Identification] Decide whether a stochastic process $(X_t)$ is a hidden Markov process.
+If it is, infer its parameters. \end{Pro}

-The problem was raised already in the late 50s and early 60s.
-A representative list of references is \cite{Blackwell57,Gilbert59,Dharma63a,Dharma63b,Dharma65,Fox68,Petrie69,Erickson70}, see also the more recent contributions \cite{Baras92,Anderson99,Vidyasagar09,Finesso10} and the exhaustive list of references in \cite{Ephraim02}.
+The problem was already raised in the late 50s.
+A representative list of references is \cite{Blackwell57,Gilbert59,Dharma63a,Dharma63b,Dharma65,Fox68,Petrie69,Erickson70}.
+See also the more recent contributions \cite{Baras92,Anderson99,Vidyasagar09,Finesso10} and the (near-exhaustive) list of references in \cite{Ephraim02}.
 See also \cite{Baras92,Baum66} for HMM parameter estimation from data and \cite{Cappe} for a textbook on related practical issues.
-In terms of practical arguments one can argue that it is reasonable to solve problem~\ref{pro.complete} for all but a null set of parametrizations which explains that also the most recent contributions \cite{Vidyasagar09,Finesso10} provide {\em generic} solutions.
+In terms of practical arguments one can argue that it is reasonable to solve Problem~\ref{pro.complete} for all but a null set of parametrizations which also explains that the most recent contributions \cite{Vidyasagar09,Finesso10} provide {\em generic} solutions.
 That is, solutions apply for all, but a subset of parametrizations which form a lower-dimensional subvariety in parameter space.

-The above-mentioned treatments usually raise extra assumptions on the processes, often centered around stationarity.
-The only exception is Heller who provided a polyhedral cone-based characterization of arbitrary, also non-stationary HMPs~\cite{Heller65} which, however, was exposed as a reformulation rather than a solution~\cite{Anderson99} in the sense of not giving rise to an algorithmic solution of problem \ref{pro.complete}.
-To date, one can consider problem \ref{pro.complete} to not have been fully resolved.
+The above-mentioned treatments all raise extra assumptions on the processes, usually centered around stationarity.
+The only exception is Heller who provided a polyhedral cone-based characterization of arbitrary, also non-stationary HMPs~\cite{Heller65}.
+This, however, was exposed as a reformulation rather than a solution~\cite{Anderson99} in the sense that it does not give rise to an algorithmic solution of Problem \ref{pro.complete}.
+To date, Problem \ref{pro.complete} has still not yet been fully resolved.
 The fact that one can assign every probability distribution $\Prob:\S^n\to[0,1]$ over finite-length strings to a HMP on $|\S|^n$ states (which is a well-known exercise, the hidden states of the HMP form a de Bruijn graph over $\S^n$, together with the obvious transition probabilities), introduces further complications when aiming at algorithmic solutions.
-We therefore turn our attention to the following finite reformulation of problem \ref{pro.complete}.
+We therefore turn our attention to the following finite reformulation of Problem \ref{pro.complete}.

 \begin{Pro}[Finite Identification] Let $\Prob:\S^n\to[0,1]$ be a probability distribution over strings of finite length $n$.
-Decide whether $\Prob$ is due to a HMP on $d$ hidden states and if yes, infer its parameters. \end{Pro}
+Decide whether $\Prob$ is due to a HMP on $d$ hidden states.
+If it is, infer its parameters. \end{Pro}